plenoptic-org/plenoptic/docs/reference/reproducibility.md

 ### FutureWarning in load in plenoptic 1.4

-A small bugfix was made to {class}`~plenoptic.synthesize.metamer.Metamer` objects' save method in `plenoptic` 1.4 to allow saving of more general loss functions (e.g., {func}`~plenoptic.tools.optim.portilla_simoncelli_loss_factory`).
-You will be able to load {class}`~plenoptic.synthesize.metamer.Metamer` objects saved with version 1.2 through 1.3.1 for some time, but doing so will raise a `FutureWarning` and this compatibility will eventually be removed.
+A small bugfix was made to {class}`~plenoptic.Metamer` objects' save method in `plenoptic` 1.4 to allow saving of more general loss functions (e.g., {func}`~plenoptic.optim.portilla_simoncelli_loss_factory`).
+You will be able to load {class}`~plenoptic.Metamer` objects saved with version 1.2 through 1.3.1 for some time, but doing so will raise a `FutureWarning` and this compatibility will eventually be removed.

 In order to make an object compatible with future releases, you can load it in with `plenoptic` 1.4 and re-save it.